 - Serve bhindi kurkuri directly as they are or if you want you could garnish okra with coriander leaves, julienned ginger or sliced green chilis.

 - If you like you could also sprinkle some lime juice on top of the crispy okra. you could also sprinkle some kala namak or chaat masala on the crispy fried okra.

-- The recipe can be easily halved.
+- The recipe can be easily halved or doubled.

 - You can add less or more of the spice powders as per your requirements.

 - It is best to eat this recipe when hot or warm for that crispy texture.
 Try not to have any leftovers.
 So scale the recipe according to your needs.
 As is this recipe serves 4.

 - Use bright green colored okra that are fresh and tender.
 Do not use matured okra that have become fibrous and stringy.